xyproto/literalcircuit/README.md

 ## Regular text

-* Text that does not begin with either `# ` or four spaces is ignored.
+* Text that does not begin with either `# `, or with four spaces and then contains an arrow (`->`), is ignored.
-* This means that it's completely acceptible (and encouraged) to include an ASCII-art diagram of the circuit in the circuit file.
+* This means that it's completely acceptable (and encouraged) to include an ASCII-art diagram of the circuit in the circuit file.
 Example:

 ```none
     i0 ----\